chetachiezikeuzor/cMenu-Plugin/README.md

 ![](https://raw.githubusercontent.com/chetachiezikeuzor/cMenu-Plugin/master/assets/cMenu%20Hotkeys%20for%20Templates.gif)

 cMenu also has a few stylistic changes that are also customizeable.
 For those that use the plugin <a href="https://github.com/deathau/sliding-panes-obsidian" target="_blank">Sliding Panes</a>, you can now change cMenu's append method to "body."
-That way, cMenu will no longer append to the workspace area, but to the body of the app.
+That way, cMenu will no longer appends to the workspace area, but to the body of the app.
 This is a bit of a work around for the current issue with <a href="https://github.com/deathau/sliding-panes-obsidian" target="_blank">Sliding Panes</a> but I'm actively looking into a better solution.

 ![](https://raw.githubusercontent.com/chetachiezikeuzor/cMenu-Plugin/master/assets/cMenu%20Sliding%20Panes.gif)